 Hankering for a good plate of corn meal mush or buckwheat cakes with rugged-textured sausage?
 How about a pair of biscuits the size of softballs, accompanied by a vast bowl full of creamy sausage gravy?
 If those are your likin’s, come to Clifton Mill and feast.
 This genuine water-powered grist mill, the largest in the U.S., has a rustic dining room with a view of Clifton Gorge and the huge mill wheel turning just outside.

-There is a gift shop attached to the restaurant where the mill’s grains are sold along with country-style nick-nacks.
+There is a shop attached to the restaurant where the mill’s grains are sold along with country-style nick-nacks.
 Christmas aficionados should note that Clifton Mill puts on a display that is WAY over the top: 2.5 million lights on the building, in the gorge, and in the waterfall itself, plus a collection of 3000 different Santa Clauses, and a live Santa who goes up the chimney every half hour.
 Starting the day after Thanksgiving and continuing through New Years, the lights display goes on every night at 6 and runs until 9:30, weather permitting.